vijayabaskar2018/git-basic-commands/README.md

 git log --oneline -> To view the commit details in one line

-git log --stat
+git log --stat ->  To view the history commit details, each commit will be shown in detail(show files that is changed in that particular commit)

-git log --patch -> To get the detailed differences
+git log --patch -> To view the history commit details, each commit will be shown in detail(show files as well changes maded in that particular commit)

 git log -1 -> To view the history previous commit details